Nebula-Mechanica/psiphon-tun2socks/README.md

 ## How to use

-Simply launch Psiphon, connect to server and launch psiphon-tun2socks.ps1.
+Simply launch Psiphon, connect to server and launch `psiphon-tun2socks.ps1`.
 To exit you have to press Enter in command line window.

 ## How it works

-1. Tunnel interface will be bound to Psiphon local SOCKS proxy.
+1. Tunnel interface is bound to Psiphon local SOCKS proxy.

 2. Then we determine our local gateway.